• Skip to primary navigation

 Printable Recipe

-Skillet Charred Corn - Blackened Corn
+Skillet Charred Corn Recipe (Blackened Corn)

 This skillet charred corn recipe, or blackened corn as it's also known, is an addictive side dish.
 Ready in 15 minutes, it contains just 4 ingredients and means you can enjoy the smoky flavor of grilled corn all year long.